The Power of Setting Financial Boundaries

 2. Practice Your No

-Seriously—say it out loud.
-“I can’t afford that right now,” or “I’m working on a financial goal and need to pass.”
-Keep it short, honest, and kind.
+Yes, you read that right.
+Practice saying no out loud.
+Try phrases like, "I can’t afford that right now," or "I'm focused on a financial goal and need to pass."

 3. Use Delayed Responses